 8/28/1877 (Louisville at Boston NL) - Jumbo Latham was hurt playing first base for Louisville.
 Al Nichols finished an inning for Latham but Jumbo batted in the next half inning and singled.
 Leftfielder George Hall ran for Latham.
 When Hall's turn at bat came around centerfielder Bill Crowley replaced Hall as the courtesy runner.
 After all this Latham returned to the field in the next half inning.

-8/21/1884 (Detroit at Providence NL) - Tom Kearns strained his knee running out a hit in the fifth inning.
-Frank Cox ran for him and was eventually forced out a third.
+8/21/1884 (Detroit at Boston NL) - Tom Kearns strained his knee running out a hit in the fifth inning.
+Frank Cox ran for him and was eventually forced out at third.
 Frank Meinke replaced Kearns in the field and homered later in the game.

 6/14/1889 (Kansas City at Brooklyn AA) - Brooklyn's Oyster Burns was hurt while running the bases in the eighth inning.
 Catcher Doc Bushong was allowed to run for Burns and scored a run in the inning.
 Both Burns and Bushong remained in the game.